Racing Rules

 Starting a Race Heat

-Crashes (Marshal System)
+Crashes (Lane Track Call System)

 Marshals please be alert, your job is very important!